Tapad/scala-native-workshop/content.md

 ---

-Is GraalVM a real threat to Scala Native?
+## Is GraalVM a real threat to Scala Native?

+Yes and no.

+#### Scala Native key differentiators:

+* low-level memory semantics, with elegant support to arrays, structs, and pointer arithmetic

+* one can switch from close-to-metal code to idiomatic Scala seamlessly

+* more suitable for systems programming glue-up code

 -----